Great accessible UK weekend breaks: Manchester

 It’s not called the Theatre of Dreams for nothing!

-Old Trafford, home to Manchester United, is one of the most iconic and most-visited attractions in Manchester and visitors heading to the North-West should try to catch a game.
+Old Trafford, home to Manchester United, is one of Manchester's most iconic and most-visited attractions, and visitors heading to the North-West should try to catch a game.

-Those with mobility issues won’t only be able to see the likes of Pogba, Alexis Sanchez and other world stars, but can enjoy one of the most accessible venues in the UK.
+Those with mobility issues won’t only be able to see some of the biggest footballing stars but can enjoy one of the most accessible venues in the UK.

 There are 306 dedicated seats for supporters with special requirements or mobility issues, including 120 wheelchair spaces.
-Friends and family are also able to sit in the wheelchair bay of the North East and North West Quadrants of the venue.
+Friends and family can also sit in the wheelchair bay of the North East and North West Quadrants of the venue.

-The stadium also has the Ability Suite, a match day lounge designed for supporters in certain areas of the ground who have disabilities or access requirements.
+The stadium also has the Ability Suite, a match day lounge designed for supporters in certain areas of the ground with disabilities or access requirements.

 Head to Heaton Park

-Covering more than 600 acres, visitors will not be able to see everything in Heaton Park.
+Covering more than 600 acres, visitors will never be able to see everything at Heaton Park.